Targeted Training and Apprenticeship Fund NZ: Opportunities for Providers

 Since its inception, it has supported thousands of New Zealanders towards pursuing their educational goals, setting the nation up for a better-skilled workforce in the not-so-distant future.

 How does TTAF work?

-TTAF is intended to make training and apprenticeship programmes at a sub-degree level free for learners.
+TTAF is intended to make training and apprenticeship program at a sub-degree level free for learners.
 The $320 million plan will help to meet evolving industry demands and support New Zealand’s economic recovery from the effects of COVID-19.

 Funding allocation calculations and processes are still being determined, so monitor the TEC website to keep up with updates.